delta-io/delta/PROTOCOL.md

 }
 ```

-Any writer should reject any write that contains data where `x <= 3`.
+Writers should reject any transaction that contains data where `x <= 3`.

 ## Generated Columns